Fixture vs Personal Property: What Stays or Goes?

 Lighting, Fans, and Smart Home Items

-- Light fixtures and ceiling fans: Typically fixtures.
+- Light fixtures and ceiling fans: These are the “classic” fixtures.
+If they are hardwired, they stay.

 - Smart thermostats: Often treated as fixtures, but sellers sometimes swap them back to original units before closing.